 The Media Impact Project is a hub for collecting, developing and sharing approaches for measuring the impact of media, aiming to better understand the role that media plays in changing knowledge, attitudes and behavior among individuals and communities.

-NEW REPORT: Africa in the Media
+REPORT: Africa in the Media

 Major Initiative to Change the Way Americans See Africa